velasciraptor/UFOs/README.md

 ![](static/images/anchorage.png)

 ## Summary:

-In a summary statement, describe one drawback of this new design and two recommendations for further development.
+This website has been updated to add more filters for inquiries to the table. city, state, country, and shape filter options have been added.
+A drawback of this design is that

+Recommendations for further website development:
+- When the filters are used, a number should pop up showing how many entries fit the criteria.
+-